appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 *L1*
-1. Provide output of a depency scan of application and 3P libraries using OWASP dependency check or other ADA approved scanning tools.
+1. Provide output of a dependency scan of application and 3P libraries using OWASP dependency check or other ADA approved scanning tools.

 *L2*
 1. Developer to provide lab access to source code repository or application software manifest.